tedhavelka/directory-bookmarker/README.md

 ## TO-DO
 This section mentions bookmarker features underway or to be added.
 Contributor Ted noting there is much clean-up work to do in this shell script.
 Present outstanding improvements sorted roughly by date of posting include:

+- 2021-10-08 -

+[ ]  restore alias assignments to shell function within file 'dot-bashrc-amendments.sh'
+     _( this task underway, not yet merged from other branch into 'master' branch )_

+- 2021-09-24 FRI -

+[ ]  add support for paths which contain white space

+- 2021-08-14 MON -

+[ ]  script review and clean up, line by line
+     _( this task underway )_

+[ ]  factor to separate file amendments to $PATH env variable

+[ ]  factor to separate file declarations and assignments to custom env variables

 - 2017-12-14 THU -

 [ ]  write a separate use and help file for the directory bookmarking script,